arti9m/PHP-XLS-Excel-Parser/README.md

 var_dump($excel->cells); // All read cells are saved in $excel->cells as 2-dimmensional array
 ```

 That's it!
-When you are done, you can free memory and resources with this two lines:
+When you are done, you can free memory and resources with these two lines:
 ```PHP
 $excel->free();
 unset($excel);